 A funny way of saying the easy route.
-It envokes unfortunate visuals.
+It evokes unfortunate visuals.
 Rather say “the best route” or “easily achievable”.
 Even “easy win” is preferable.

 A word used to describe people born between 1982-1994.
 The current young adult population in the workforce.
 The word has a lot of negative associations and makes professionals feel like you are calling them children.
 Don’t do it.
 Please.

-The definition of synergy is: the interaction of elements that when combined produce a total effect that is greater than the sum of the individual elements.
+The definition of synergy: the interaction of elements that when combined produce a total effect that is greater than the sum of the individual elements.
 It’s a very cool concept and very valid.
-Unfortunately, the word has been over used and is often used by people who actually mean “Synchronisation”.
-It’s best left alone in the work place.
+Unfortunately, the word has been overused and is often used by people who actually mean “Synchronisation”.
+It’s best left alone in the workplace.

 We’re the “insert famous brand here” of the “your industry” industry

 For example, saying, “We’re the Uber of the Toaster Industry”, or “We’re the Starbucks of the Shoe industry”.
 Your positioning within your market is what you are.
 The leader in that market is what you are aspiring towards.
 Drawing these unrealistic comparisons makes your business model seem generic.
 It makes the speaker seem like they are incapable of articulating an original thought.
 Don’t do it.
 Please.

 We all want our technology to be forward thinking and impactful (ha – impactful – there’s another awful gem), but it can’t all be life changing stuff – and that’s okay.
 Not all technology needs to be disruptive to be effective and successful.
 Only time can tell if it will change the course of modern history.